 - Bad ignition coil.

 The list goes on, but you get the idea.
 In this tutorial, I'll go into the basics you need to know to successfully diagnose a cranks but does not start condition.

-Before we jump right into the basics of what causes a no start condition, I want to clarify the difference between a No Crank and a No Start Condition... since they're not the same thing and knowing the difference will speed up your diagnostic.
+Before we jump right into the basics of what causes a no-start condition, I want to clarify the difference between a no-crank and a no-start since they're not the same thing and knowing the difference will speed up your diagnostic.

 Here's a brief description that'll help you make sense of this tutorial (and will help you find even more info online):

-Does Not Crank Condition: This is condition is also known as a No Crank and it means that the engine is not cranking when you turn the key to crank the engine.
+Does Not Crank Condition: This condition is also known as a no-crank and it means that the engine is not cranking when you turn the key to crank the engine.
 In other words, the engine doesn't turn over at all.
 This is usually due to a bad starter motor, bad ignition switch, bad neutral safety switch, or the engine is locked up.

 No Start Condition Basics

-This means that if our Honda doesn't start... then we need to focus on finding out what's missing... because either spark will be missing, or fuel will be missing, or the engine doesn't have compression (think broken timing belt).
+This means that if our Honda doesn't start, then we need to focus on finding out what's missing.
+Usually either spark will be missing, or fuel will be missing, or the engine doesn't have compression (think broken timing belt).
 It's as simple as this!
-I know, I know...
-I may be over-simplifying it all... but knowing that only one of three things is missing really helps to put the problem into perspective!
+I know, I know, I may be over-simplifying it all but knowing that only one of three things is missing really helps to put the problem into perspective!

 To get down into the nitty-gritty details- this means that troubleshooting the problem requires that you or I check for spark (with a spark tester), check fuel pressure, and if necessary, check the engine's health with a compression test.

 I'll go into more specific details in the following headings: